 IV.
 Simultaneously, the RHC investigator will conduct an investigation on the grievance;

 V. Upon completion, the RHC investigator will issue a report to the ED and the Ethics Committee;

 VI.
-At its monthly meeting, the Ethics Committee will consider and discuss the report, and make recommendations for corrective action;
+At its monthly meeting, the Ethics Committee will consider and discuss the report to see if the grievance was substantiated.
+If the grievance was substantiated the Ethics Committee may make recommendations for corrective action;

 VII.
 If the corrective action includes suspension or revocation of the certification, the ED will prepare a report for consideration by the Board of Directors (BOD).
 The report will be shared with the operator who will have ample notice and opportunity to be heard at the next BOD meeting;